About me

 Additional information

-Feeling comfortable with your therapist is essential for effective counselling.
+Feeling at ease with your therapist is an important part of effective counselling.

 When I work